annaesvensson/yellow-help/1-en/contributing-guidelines.md

 ## Good to know

 We are interested in what you want to do and which problems you have.
 The more we know the better we can help.
 Our community is a place to help each other.
 Where you can ask and answer questions.
 Most answers are provided by members, just like you.
-Use an online translator, if English is not your first language.
+Use an online translator if English is not your first language.
 Don't force anything.
 You can step out of discussions at any time if the dialog is not constructive.
 Focus on the people who show interest and want to work with you.
 Thank people who point you in the right direction, who write detailed answers and give them a thumbs up.
 You can find us on [GitHub](https://github.com/datenstrom), [Discord](https://discord.gg/NYvTETsHS9) or [contact a human](https://datenstrom.se/contact/).

 ## Examples